 Hopper Monash University copyright Each staff member is responsible for complying with copyright law.
 Are you using online journal articles and putting them on your course or unit website?
 Are you photocopying articles for handing out to students?
 Are you copying or showing DVDs, CDs or material recorded from TV in class?
-Are you using images from the web in your lectures or presentations?
-Have you included (as files or as links) downloaded MP3s, movie files or TV programs from the Internet within your Moodle unit website?
 If you answer yes to any of these questions, please consider the following information.
 Working in the university does not provide a free rein for copying anything and everything, nor does it provide an unlimited forum for distributing content by email or putting content online.
-Generally, when you use (copy or put online) any third-party copyright works at Monash you will be doing so either Top Preparing course materials All course materials should contain an appropriate Monash copyright statement.
+The law in Australia does, however, provide some special allowances for educational institutions to make copies of works, or to put materials online, without having to apply to the copyright holder for permission in each case.
+Generally, when you use (copy or put online) any third-party copyright works at Monash you will be doing so either Top Preparing course materials Using e-journal, ebook or database articles Please do not

-Measuring the Evolution of Contemporary Western Popular Music : Scientific Reports To identify structural patterns of musical discourse we first need to build a ‘vocabulary’ of musical elements (Fig. 1).
+Miitla Measuring the Evolution of Contemporary Western Popular Music : Scientific Reports To identify structural patterns of musical discourse we first need to build a ‘vocabulary’ of musical elements (Fig. 1).
 To do so, we encode the dataset descriptions by a discretization of their values, yielding what we call music codewords20 (see Supplementary Information, SI).
 In the case of pitch, the descriptions of each song are additionally transposed to an equivalent main tonality, such that all of them are automatically considered within the same tonal context or key.
+Next, to quantify long-term variations of a vocabulary, we need to obtain samples of it at different periods of time.
+For that we perform a Monte Carlo sampling in a moving window fashion.
 The dataset contains the beat-based music descriptions of the audio rendition of a musical piece or score (G, Em, and D7 on the top of the staff denote chords).
-Full size image (297 KB) We first count the frequency of usage of pitch codewords (i.e. the number of times each codeword type appears in a sample). (a) Examples of the rank-frequency distribution (relative frequencies z′ such that ).
-Full size image (374 KB) Codeword frequency distributions provide a generic picture of vocabulary usage.
+Full size image (297 KB) We first count the frequency of usage of pitch codewords (i.e. the number of times each codeword type appears in a sample). ).